flavorjones/repro-bundler-deadlock/README.md

-This repository is an attempt to reproduce the bundler deadlock issue.
+This repository is an attempt to reproduce the bundler deadlock issue reported at https://github.com/rubygems/rubygems/issues/8972

 To repro, first make sure you've checked out the submodules: